hashkat/hashkat/docs/tutorial04.md

 we are going to have the number of agents within the simulation increase over time, by setting our *initial_agents* to 10, and our *max_agents* to 1000.
 Most importantly, we're going to set *use_barabasi* to *true* causing the simulation to implement the Barabasi configuration.
 *barabasi_connections* specifies the number of connections an agent makes when entering the simulation, so for this Classic Barabasi example, we're going to set this value to 1.
-Since we are running a twitter suggest follow model, we are going to set the *follow_model* as such.
+Since we are running a twitter suggest follow model, we are going to set the 'follow_model' as 'twitter_suggest' .

 ```python
 analysis: